alucchi/alucchi.github.io/_pages/about.md

 ## About Me

-I am currently an assistant professor in the Department of Mathematics and Computer Science at the University of Basel, Switzerland.
+I am an associate professor in the Department of Mathematics and Computer Science at the University of Basel, Switzerland.
 Prior to this, I was a researcher at ETH Zürich’s Institute of Machine Learning.
 I obtained my Ph.D. in Computer Science from EPFL in Lausanne.
 My work focuses on the theoretical foundations of deep learning, stochastic optimization, and practical machine learning applications, particularly in fine-tuning and reasoning.

 ---